-The last time this channel was dredged, material was barged to and placed in the USACE Cape May Confined Disposal Facility on the Cape May Canal.
-Beneficial use placement using dredged material is being designed to reduce cost and increase efficiency of the maintenance dredging project, while also building coastal resilience for a highly eroded region of the Delaware Bay shoreline.
-USACE is collaborating with the State of NJ and other partners on these efforts along with other beneficial use placement projects within the State.
-Lessons learned at other projects are being applied along with Regional Sediment Management and Engineering with Nature principles to design a placement of the fine-grained Maurice River channel sediments..
-These efforts will benefit both the navigation channel users and environmental stakeholders with objectives to restore marsh and provide coastal resilience measures along the Heislerville Dike and Northwest Reach located within the Heislerville State Wildlife Management Area.
+The last time this channel was dredged, material was barged to and placed in the USACE Cape May Confined Disposal Facility (CDF) on the Cape May Canal.
+A beneficial use placement alternative was designed to reduce cost and increase efficiency of the maintenance dredging, while also building coastal resilience for a highly eroded region of the Delaware Bay shoreline.
+USACE successfully collaborated with the same trusted partnerships from other beneficial projects in NJ including the State of NJ Department of Environmental Protection.
+Lessons learned from other projects were applied using Regional Sediment Management and Engineering with Nature principles to design a placement of the Maurice River channel sediments..
+These efforts will continue to benefit both the navigation channel users and environmental stakeholders with objectives to restore marsh and provide coastal resilience measures along the Heislerville Dike and Northwest Reach located within the Heislerville State Wildlife Management Area with future operations.
+Project efforts successfully changed this project from 100% CDF placement to a significantly more costeffective 100% Beneficial Use Placement of Dredged Material.